skzhang1/Wild-Time/README.md

 We will release the arXiv version of our paper, along with the final code repository, in 1-2 months.

 ## Installation
-To download the Wild-Time datasets and run baselines, please clone this repo to your local machine.
+To download the Wild-Time datasets and run baselines, clone this repo to your local machine.

 ```
 git clone git@github.com:huaxiuyao/Wild-Time.git